ashishrana160796/Concise-Interview-Prep/Database-Management/README.md

 * Strong & Weak entity sets, loan-payment relation where payment number won't exist w/o loan.
 Entity set doesn't have sufficient attribute to form a primary key is called weak entity set.
 * Generalization( bottom-up ) vs specification( top-down ), entities sharing common attributes can be generalized into on higher supertype.
 Sub-types are dependent.
 It is denoted with triangle 'IS A' attribute.
 In specification from higher subsets lower ones are formed in top-down manner.
   * Constraints on these can be user-defined or attribute defined.
-* Aggregation : One limitaion is cannot define relation amongst relation.
+* __Aggregation__: One limitation of ER-Diagrams is that, it cannot define relation amongst relation.
 Aggregating one relation with entities with another relation and entities. example : Loan officer for customer loan pair.
 * __E-R Diagram to table__ : A generic approach that is applicable.
   * Unique row attribute becomes primary key.
   * Composite attributes are flattened out.